What is Botulinum Toxin?

 What are the side-effects?

 Most people find the injection causes some mild discomfort and local swelling which subsides after 48 hours.
 Bruising around the injection sites is also common.
 Some people experience a headache which is related to having injections into the facial muscles.
 Paracetamol will help ease this but avoid ibuprofen or aspirin since they can increase bruising.

 If Botox migrates to unwanted sites it can cause weakness and drooping of the eyebrow or eyelid, or facial asymmetry.
 This is very rare.

 How long do the effects last?

 In most people the effects last for three to four months.
 Some patients find the effects last longer.
 Different factors such as sun exposure, dietary factors and activity levels can all affect the duration of results.

 How much does treatment cost?

+The treatment cost is dependent on the number of areas being treated.
 There are three areas of the face that can be treated: horizontal forehead lines, frown lines between the eyebrows, and laughter lines (also known as crow’s feet).
-Treatment is priced as follows:
+Please also note that treatment prices for men may vary according to muscle tone.
+For up-to-date pricing information, please visit our online booking portal.
+You can also book your initial consultation here.